nuxeo/nuxeo-bench-site/content/11b-documents.md

 We want to be ahead of these deployments: clear the way for these projects and have some data to be able to guide them.

 For phase 2:

-- we want to push the benchmark to 10B+ documents
+- Push the benchmark to 10B+ documents
-- we want to leverage sharding capabilities to optimize infrastructure costs
+- Leverage sharding capabilities to optimize infrastructure costs
   - sharding at the application level (multi-repository)
   - sharding at the storage level (i.e., MongoDB and Elasticsearch sharding)
-- we want to leverage the "Cloud version" of Nuxeo
+- Leverage the "Cloud version" of Nuxeo
   - Nuxeo 11.x

 Deliverables for Phase 2:
 - tests against a 10B+ documents application
 - sharding architecture
-- Live Demo and Continuous testing
+- Live demo and continuous testing

 This last point means that we are not aiming for a "one-shot" benchmark.
 We want to run this benchmark continuously to verify that performance evolves with the platform in the right way.